The top 3 factors deterring potential home buyers (and how to conquer them)

 Is your goal to purchase a home a year from now?
 Two years?
 You should aim to have any non-mortgage debt cleared (or at least mostly paid off) within that timeframe.

 To see if your timeline is realistic, add the total amount of your outstanding debt (using a debt calculator to factor in interest payments) and divide the total by the number of months in your timeline.

 Tip: Ready to stop paying more interest on your debt than you have to?
 Read this to learn how.

-After all of the calculations (and depending on where you are on the pay grid), you may discover that your timeline is not realistic financially.
+After all of the calculations (and depending on where you are on the pay grid), you may discover that your timeline is not financially realistic.

-In that case, consider adjusting your expectations by extending it.
-There’s nothing wrong with that.
-Continue adjusting your timeline as necessary until you come up with one that you’re comfortable with, from a budget perspective.
+If that’s the case, consider adjusting your expectations by extending your timeline.
+Whether you need to add another 6 months, 12 months, or more—continue adjusting the timeline as necessary until you’re comfortable from a budget perspective.

 Speaking of which, a budget works part and parcel with your timeline.

-If uncertainty over rising interest rates is what’s deterring you from home buying, remember to keep one thing in perspective.
+2. If uncertainty over fluctuating interest rates is what’s deterring you from home buying, remember to keep one thing in perspective.

 The rates on a mortgage are typically still lower than other types of borrowing.